-In her almost nine years with the company, Vinita C., located at DTCC Tampa, is still excited to come to work each day.
-As a Principal Software Engineer, one of her responsibilities centers around the creation and evaluation of proof-of-concepts on Distributed Ledger Technology (DLT), an emerging technology that is poised to transform the financial services industry.
+In her almost nine years with the company, Vinita Chinoy, DTCC Director – Software Engineering, is still excited to come to work each day.
+One of her responsibilities centers around the creation and evaluation of proof-of-concepts on distributed ledger technology (DLT), an emerging technology that is poised to transform the financial services industry.
 She is part of a newly-formed team that explores and evaluates DLT’s potential, engages with the Open Source community, and increases awareness, knowledge and expertise of DLT within DTCC.

-We sat down with Vinita to learn more about her DTCC journey and in the role she plays in driving thought leadership for DTCC and the industry.
+DTCC Connection sat down with Chinoy to learn more about her DTCC journey and in the role she plays in driving thought leadership for DTCC and the industry.

 We also completed a project that looked at DLT’s scalability and performance, proving that DLT is scalable to support the volumes of the US equity markets.